 Where and when a Supervisor intends to interview an employee for disciplinary purposes, the Supervisor shall advise the employee of the purpose of the interview in advance so that the employee may contact his/her Union Steward to be present for the interview.
 The employer has the right to discipline for just cause.
-[The employer.....
-July 7/92].
+(Amended July 7,1992)